Thailand Food Guide – How to Eat and Order Like a Local Thai

 BBQ menu at a Thai hawker stand.
 These items are never spicy…

-The trick is show your kids that you’re super excited to try out new foods also.
-If they see that you’re excited and passionate about trying out new foods they may follow your lead.
+The trick is to show your kids that you’re super excited to try new foods.
+When they see that you’re excited and passionate about trying new foods they could learn to follow your lead.

 COST OF EATING LIKE A LOCAL THAI

-Around central Bangkok it’s still possible to live on three square personal meals a day for $6USD to $8USD.
+Around central Bangkok, it’s still possible to live on three square meals a day for $7USD to $9USD.

-As long as you stick to eating out at hawker stands or local markets with food courts.
-Portions are on the small sized if you’re coming from the West.
+As long as you stick to eating at hawker stands or local markets with food courts.
+Portions might be small depending on the vendor.

-But you can always order an extra serving and it’ll still be inexpensive.
+But you can always order an extra plate.
+Or something extra to try.
+It’ll still be inexpensive.

-The prices I list are based on food hawker stands found on the streets and most definitely inside local wet and dry markets located all over Thailand.
+The prices listed are based on food hawker stands found on the streets in popular areas of Bangkok.
+Also inside local wet and dry markets all over Thailand.

 MY FAVORITE THAI FOODS – AND HOW TO ORDER IT LIKE A LOCAL